CDCgov/NEDSS-Infrastructure/terraform/aws/development-infrastructure/README.md

 ## Inputs

-Below are the input parameter variables the environement:
+Below are the input parameter variables for the environement.

 Domain name: